openoakland/councilmatic-docker/README.md

 ```
 docker-compose down
 ```
-3. cd into your Postgres data directory and delete all of the files (Make sure you're in the right directory!!!):
+3. cd into your Postgres data directory and delete all of the files:
+Go to the directory where your Postgres data directory is and do:
 ```
-rm -rf *
+rm -rf <<your Postgres data directory>>
+mkdir <<your Postgres data directory>>
 ```
+_Replace "<<your Postgres data directory>>" with the name of your Postgres data directory.
 4. cd into your councilmatic-docker directory and run the following command to start up the docker instances:
 ```
 docker-compose pull && docker-compose up -d